liam2/liam2/doc/usersguide/source/processes.rst

 new
 ~~~

-**new** creates items initiated from another item of the same entity (eg. a
+**new** creates new individuals.
+It can create individuals of the same entity
-women gives birth) or another entity (eg. a marriage creates a new houshold).
+(eg. a women gives birth) or another entity (eg. a *person*'s marriage creates
+a new *houshold*).
+The function returns the id of the newly created
+individuals.

 *generic format* ::

-    new('entity_name', filter=expr,
+    new('entity_name'[, filter=expr][, number=value]
         *set initial values of a selection of variables*)

-The first parameter defines the entity in which the item will be created (eg
+The first argument specifies the entity in which the individuals will be
-person, household, ...).
+created (eg person, household, ...).

+Then, one should use one of either the *filter* or the *number* argument.

-Then, the filter argument specifies which items of the current entity will serve
+ * **filter** specifies which individuals of the current entity will serve as
-as the origin for the new items (for persons, that would translate to who is
+   the origin for the new individuals (for persons, that would translate to
-giving birth, but the function can of course be used for any kind of entity).
+   who is giving birth, but the function can of course be used for any kind of
+   entity).

+ * **number** specifies how many individuals need to be created.
+In this
+   version, those new individuals do not have an "origin", so they can copy
+   value from it.

 Any subsequent argument specifies values for fields of the new individuals.
 Any
 field which is not specified there will receive the missing value corresponding
 to the type of the field ('nan' for floats, -1 for integers and False for
 booleans).
 Those extra arguments can be given constants, but also any
 expression (possibly using links, random functions, ...).
 Those expressions are
 evaluated in the context of the origin individuals.
-For example, you could write
+For example, you could
-"mother_age = age", which would set the field "mother_age" on the new item to
+write "mother_age = age", which would set the field "mother_age" on the new
-the age of their mother.
+children to the age of their mother.

 *example 1* ::